GRealesM/BloodCellBasisApp/help.md

 This lens can be applied to external GWAS datasets, and these reweighted effect sizes can be projected onto this **basis** and their location with basis-space observed.
 We developed a method to assess whether the location of a projected trait within basis-space is significantly different from what would be expected under the null, thus enabling the kinds of analyses detailed in the introduction.

-We applied **varimax rotation** to the rotation matrix `rot.pca`, with the aim to maximise the amount of variance explained by the different components, and facilitate interpretation of the results.
+We applied **varimax rotation** to the rotation matrix with the aim to maximise the amount of variance explained by the different components, and facilitate interpretation of the results.
 Varimax rotation has the desirable effect to increase high- and low-value loadings and reduce mid-value loadings, thus helping to characterise the different components.

 ## How to use this tool